IMANEELAOUFI/Projet_llm_vf/README.md

 #### Zaoui Hanane

 ## Acknowledgements
-Special thanks to Sir Lotfi Lachak for his invaluable guidance and support throughout the development of this project.
+Special thanks to Sir Lotfi EL AACHAK for his invaluable guidance and support throughout the development of this project.